 The best iPhones for 2024: Which model should you buy?

-Of the eight current Apple iPhone models, these are the best to buy this year.
+Of the nine current Apple iPhone models, these are the best to buy this year.

-It’s a question as old as time, or at least the early 2010s: Which iPhone should you buy?
-For most, the answer is simple: Buy the highest-end Apple phone you can afford.
-And if you’re happy with your current handset, don’t buy a new one at all.
-But if you’re sure it’s time to upgrade and need a hand, let us help.
-We at Engadget have tested and reviewed iPhones since their inception, including all eight models Apple sells today.
-Below, we’ve broken down the current iPhone lineup and named a few top picks.
+“Which iPhone should I buy?”
+It’s a question you’ve probably asked or heard many times over the years.
+Most of the time, the answer is simple: Get the best one you can afford.
+And if you’re happy with your current iPhone, there’s no need to upgrade.
+But if you’re ready for a new smartphone, we’re here to help.
+Below we’ve picked through all nine models in Apple’s current smartphone lineup and selected the ones that should satisfy most people.

-Before we dig in, let’s be clear: There isn’t really a “bad” iPhone.
-Each model provides a similar set of core perks: tight integration with other Apple devices, premium hardware, lengthy software support, and services like iMessage, Apple Pay and FaceTime.
-With the latest iPhone 15 series, Apple has finally swapped its charging ports from Lightning to the more universal USB-C. Still, some models are better buys than others right now.
-Just note that we’ve based this guide on the prices for new unlocked iPhones at Apple’s online store.
-If you can find a good deal on a refurbished model or a heavy discount from a carrier or a third-party retailer, that could change the equation depending on your budget.
+Before we dig in, just note that we’ve based this guide on the prices of new unlocked iPhones on Apple.com.
+If you can find a heavy discount from another trusted retailer or a good deal on a refurbished model, that could always change the value equation.
+But with that out of the way, here are the best iPhones you can buy as of late 2024.

-Best iPhone overall
+Best iPhone for most people

-Apple iPhone 15 Pro Max
+Apple iPhone 16 Pro

 Best premium iPhone

-Best budget iPhone
+Best "budget" iPhone

-Apple iPhone 15 and iPhone 15 Plus
+Apple iPhone 15 or iPhone 15 Plus

+Read our full iPhone 16 Pro and iPhone 16 Pro Max review

-The iPhone 15 Pro is the model we’d currently recommend for most people.
+The iPhone 16 Pro is the iPhone we’d recommend to most people.
 Yes, its starting price of $999 might be steep, but a smartphone is a long-term investment.
-If the question is “which iPhone is most likely to keep you happy for the next three to five years,” we think the iPhone 15 Pro’s advantages over the standard iPhone 15 and 15 Plus are meaningful enough to be worth the extra $200.
+If the question is “which iPhone is most likely to keep you happy for the next three to five years,” we think the iPhone 16 Pro’s advantages over the standard iPhone 16 and 16 Plus are still meaningful enough to be worth the extra $100-200 — even if the gap isn’t as wide as it’s been in years past.

-For one, the iPhone 15 Pro’s textured titanium frame feels higher-quality than the aluminum one on the base iPhone 15.
-It’s also a bit heftier than the standard 15 at 6.60 ounces, but it’s light overall and its slightly curved edges are pleasing to hold.
-It runs on the faster A17 Pro chip, which won’t make a huge difference with everyday tasks but is more futureproof.
-Already, some graphically demanding games like Death Stranding and Resident Evil Village only work on the Pro series.
-There’s also a new Action button, which replaces the old mute switch and can be customized to quickly perform tasks like launching the camera or turning on the flashlight.
-And while each iPhone 15 has a USB-C charging port, the Pro models support faster data transfer speeds (with the right cable).
+For one, the iPhone 16 Pro’s blasted titanium frame feels higher-quality than the aluminum one on the base iPhone 16.
+It’s a bit heavier than the standard 16 and last year’s iPhone 15 Pro, but it’s far from an anchor, and its slightly curved edges are pleasing to hold.
+It runs on the slightly faster A18 Pro chip, which doesn’t make a huge difference with everyday tasks but is more future-proof all the same, particularly if you have any interest in gaming or content creation.
+And while every iPhone 16 has a USB-C charging port, the Pro models support faster data transfer speeds (provided you have the right cable).

+The most prominent upgrade is the display.
+While the OLED panels on the iPhone 16 Pro and standard iPhone 16 are equally sharp and bright, the former’s is more spacious at 6.3 inches (instead of 6.1 inches), despite the phone itself only being 0.08 inches taller and 0.02 inches thicker.
+This is mainly due to the Pro’s thinner bezels, which grant you more room for streaming videos and reading web pages in a device that isn’t significantly more cumbersome to hold.

-Both the iPhone 15 Pro and the standard 15 have 6.1-inch OLED displays that are equally sharp and bright.
-The Pro’s screen, however, has an adaptive refresh rate up to 120Hz.
-This can make scrolling web pages, playing games and streaming video look noticeably smoother.
-Not everything will play at 120Hz, but the effect is hard to give up once you’ve seen it.
-The display is also always-on, which lets you view notifications at a glance, without having to physically touch the device.
+On top of that, the Pro’s screen has an adaptive refresh rate up to 120Hz, which can make scrolling web pages, gaming and streaming video noticeably smoother.
+Some will tell you that the average person doesn’t need this, and it’s true that not everything plays at 120Hz.
+But using a smartphone is nothing if not interacting with a small screen, and once you’ve seen a faster refresh rate in action, it is difficult to give up.

 - Powerful performance